Pillar 1: Build AWARENESS and a Supportive Culture

 - Right Direction: A creative educational initiative developed by Lundbeck designed to reduce stigma, motivate employees and their families to seek help when needed, and provide employers with appropriate support tools and resources.
 The initiative offers employers a wealth of free, turnkey resources ranging from content for intranet sites to template PowerPoint presentations.

 - Stamp Out Stigma: An initiative spearheaded by the Association for Behavioral Health and Wellness (ABHW) to reduce the stigma surrounding mental illness and substance use disorders.

-- In Our Own Voice: This NAMI program involves a 90-minute group interaction led by two group facilitators with serious mental illness in recovery.
+- In Our Own Voice: This National Alliance on Mental Illness (NAMI) program involves a 90-minute group interaction led by two group facilitators with serious mental illness who are in recovery.
 Facilitators present a video, share their experience and lead discussions.

-- Live Your Life Well Campaign: Mental Health America’s (MHA) Live Your Life Well Campaign provides users with 10 tools to achieve wellness.
-In addition, MHA offers workplace wellness/health surveys through their workplace wellness portal.
+- Living Well, 4Mind4Body Campaign: This Mental Health America’s (MHA) initiative provides free resources to support mental health including 10 tools to achieve wellness.
+In addition, MHA offers workplace wellness/health surveys through the Workplace Mental Health and Wellness portal.

-- NAMI StigmaFree: The NAMI StigmaFree program promotes acceptance and actively challenges social stereotypes.
+- NAMI StigmaFree: This program promotes acceptance and actively challenges social stereotypes.
 Individuals, companies, organizations and others can all take the pledge to learn more about mental illness, to see a person for who they are and to take action on mental health issues.